w3c/wai-fundamentals-overview/content/foundations-course.md

 ### Course content (syllabus):

-{% include image.html src="wcag2.1AA-blue-v.svg" alt="W3C WAI-AA WCAG 2.1 logo" class="normal right" %}

 *  What is Web Accessibility (2 sections) &mdash; challenges the way you may approach accessibility.
 *  **People and Digital Technology** (5 sections) &mdash; gives you the “why” behind the what you need to do for accessibility.
 *  Business Case and Benefits (2 sections) &mdash; explains how accessibility can expand market reach, demonstrate social responsibility, drive innovation, and minimize legal risk.
+{% include image.html src="wcag2.1AA-blue-v.svg" alt="W3C WAI-AA WCAG 2.1 logo" class="small right" %}
 *  **Principles, Standards, and Checks** (5 sections) &mdash; guides you through understanding accessibility requirements and checking for accessibility barriers (also called evaluating or testing for errors or bugs) &mdash; with non-technical and technical guidance; provides optional material for learning more about coding accessibly.
 *  Getting Started with Accessibility (2 sections) &mdash; explains approaches for integrating accessibility into your design and development processes; provides tips for getting started with accessibility right away.